-The Board has adopted a Code of Conduct which set out the principles and standards of business conduct of the Group.
+The Board has adopted a Code of Conduct which sets out the principles and standards of business conduct of the Group.
 The Code of Conduct is to assist and guide all directors, officers and employees (including full time, probationary, contract and temporary staff) of the Group in defining the ethical standards and business conduct at work, which collectively leads to and is responsible for the success of the Group.

-The Board reviews the Code of Conduct when deemed necessary to ensure it remains relevant and appropriate and the Code can be viewed on the Company's website at www.peraktransit.com.my.
+The Board reviews the Code of Conduct when deemed necessary to ensure it remains relevant and appropriate and the Code of Conduct is available for reference on the Company's website at www.peraktransit.com.my.